3ka1tz/inception/documentation/DEV_DOC.md

 This project has been created as part of the 42 curriculum by elopez-u.

-## Build and Launch the project from scratch
+## Build and Launch the Project from scratch

 To set up the environment, clone this full repository into a Linux or macOS virtual machine and run `make up` from the project's root directory, where the Makefile is located.